Seanad Éireann: Powers

-The powers of Seanad Éireann are modelled loosely on those of the British House of Lords.
-It is intended to play an advisory and revising role rather than to be an equal of the popularly elected Dáil.
+The Seanad is intended to play an advisory and revising role rather than to be an equal of the popularly elected Dáil.
 While notionally every Act of the Oireachtas must receive assent of both chambers, in practice the Seanad can only delay rather than veto decisions of the Dáil.
 The fact that 11 senators are appointed by the Taoiseach usually ensures that the Government, which must have the support of the Dáil, enjoys at least a plurality in the Seanad.
 The constitution imposes the following specific limitations on the powers of the Seanad: